joh4nd/joh4nd.github.io/content/pgp.md

 [0xBC400639]({{% ref "/pgp/key0xbc400639" %}})

-I'll sign mails send to you with the corresponding key.
+I'll sign mails sent to you with the corresponding key.